The Elmgreen School Curriculum Statement

 Enrichment and Extra-Curricular

 We believe the academic curriculum should be complemented with enrichment and extra-curricular activities.
-We offer a wide range of before and after school and lunchtime activities for students from Year 7 to Year 13 .
+We offer a wide range of before and after school and lunchtime activities for students from Year 7 to Year 13.
 These range from STEM clubs, Oxbridge preparation, reading clubs, medical societies, sporting activities and many arts and drama clubs.
-Our highly successful ‘Duke of Edinburgh’s Award’ scheme continues to grow in numbers with the addition of offering the DofE Gold Award for the second year running.
+We offer our highly successful ‘Duke of Edinburgh’s Award’ scheme, including Bronze, Silver and Gold.
 Participation in enrichment and extracurricular improves students self-esteem and builds confidence.
-Students gain essential skills and attributes for work and life such as resilience, problem-solving, team-working and communication skills, while also enhancing CVs and uni and job applications.
+Students gain essential skills and attributes for work and life such as resilience, problem-solving, team-working and communication skills, while also enhancing university and job applications.

 Scholars’ Programme

 Our Scholars’ Programme offers our High Prior Attaining Students access to opportunities that enrich their education through broadening their horizons, developing new interests and extending their skillsets.
-The Scholars’ Programme runs throughout the school, from Key Stage 3 through to the Sixth Form.
+The Scholars’ Programme runs throughout the school, from Key Stage Three through to the Sixth Form.
 As a result, students can access different opportunities as they get older.
 Students can access a programme of events, workshops, and conferences, which provide stretch and challenge outside of their timetabled lessons, as well as developing some of the softer skills such as public speaking, debating and working effectively in a team.
-For example, this year, some of our year 9 and 10 scholars have been working with the Brilliant Club - an organisation that partners up with PhD tutors to provide university style tutorials.
-The scholars learn about their world leading research and are set the challenge to complete a 2000 word assignment.
 The Programme also runs trips, including visits to Oxbridge and Russell Group Universities, subject-specific conferences, in-house guest speakers, skills and employability workshops and careers showcases.

 Life in Modern Britain